Student Rights and Responsibilities

 Student Rights

 MHCC provides citizens access to higher education, giving them the ability to make life choices; adapt to change; build strong communities; contribute to and derive benefit from the new economy; and become part of a skilled workforce.
-Administrative Regulation 7040-D entitles students to the following:
+Students are entitled to the following:

 Limitations: In order for MHCC to function as an institution of higher learning, it must be protected from disruption.
 For that reason, students may be suspended or expelled where their acts or actions threaten or cause a substantial disruption or material interference with normal College activities.